graphql-crystal/graphql/README.md

 }
 ```

-Now for the integration with our HTTP library or framework.
-All we need to do is
-to call `schema.execute` with the right arguments.
-Here is a simple example for
+To serve our API over HTTP we call `schema.execute` with the request parameters and receive a JSON string.
+Here is an example for Kemal:
-Kemal, customize as needed:

 ```crystal
 post "/graphql" do |env|